fetep/pencil/README.md

 hostname.dc.system.load                       # %h.%c.%m
 prefix_for_all_metrics.system.load.hostname   # prefix_for_all_metrics.%m.%h

-Pencil will recognize all these graphite metrics as "system.load" for the host "hostname", and, where applicable, cluster "dc".
+Pencil will recognize all these Graphite metrics as "system.load" for the host "hostname", and, where applicable, cluster "dc".

 ### pencil.yml, the configuration file